Screenwriting Courses

 Rob Kutner has won 5 Emmys, a Peabody, a TCA, and a Grammy writing for such shows as TBS’ “CONAN” and “The Daily Show with Jon Stewart, and co-created the fact-based comedy TV show “Gander.”
 Rob’s other TV writing includes “Teen Titans Go!”
 “Ben10” “Angry Birds: Summer Madness” and HBO’s “Dennis Miller Live.”
 He has also written material for the Oscars, Emmys, Writers’ Guild Awards, MTV Movie Awards, Guys’ Choice Awards, and two White House Correspondents’ Dinners.

-COURSE DESCRIPTION: Elements of screenwriting as applied to short films intended for production.
+COURSE DESCRIPTION: Intermediate screenwriting techniques as applied to short films intended for production

 LEARNING OUTCOMES